 Resource Links – Conceptual Design Reports

 Between September 2015 and June 2016, student groups worked to complete conceptual plans at Clark Atlanta University, the Interdenominational Theological Center, Morris Brown College, Spelman College and adjacent properties that drain onto the campuses as well as the Atlanta Housing Authority site.
 Read more…

 Resource Links – Forums and Conferences

-Three community forums and one conference were organized which involved both the AUC community and surrounding neighborhoods.
+Three community forums and one conference were organized which involved 400 people from both the AUC community and surrounding neighborhoods.
 See links below for specific details about each of these events.

 Resource Links – Service Learning

 Service learning projects give students the opportunity to learn while doing.
 Service learning activities required a lower level of effort the conceptual plan development and engaged students primarily from Clark Atlanta and Spelman College.
 Some of these students later worked to develop conceptual plans.
 Read more...

 Resource Links – Coursework

 Using the Green Infrastructure Curriculum Guide, materials were incorporated into Biology, Environmental Engineering (Engineering Design and Engineering Graphics), Environmental Health, Marketing and Sustainable Development classes and presented to over 240 students.
 As a work-in -progress, it is anticipated that the guide will continue to be updated.